Classic Holiday Turkey (and Herb Brine)

 - Place a foil cover over the breasts to keep them from getting too brown.

-- Put the bird back in the over for another hour (total roasting time should be 3 hours and 15 minutes).
+- Put the bird back in the oven for another hour (total roasting time should be 3 hours and 15 minutes).
 But before you pull it out and pat yourself on the back TAKE HIS TEMPERATURE.
 Put a meat thermometer in the deepest part of the breast meat without going through, it should register 165F.
 Do this again in his thigh, making sure not to hit the bone, again it should be 165F.
 Do not skip this step!
 It's the most important to make sure your guests are not served raw or undercooked meat.
 If you have a turkey with a "pop-up when done", I suggest to still use meat thermometer to check.

-Don’t Skip Resting the Turkey!
+Don’t Skip the Resting!

 It’s hard work roasting to perfection all day, he needs time to bounce back.
 Resting is as key as anything else, so do not skip this step.
 I know it’s hard to wait but trust me you should.
 Resting allows the juice to go back into the meat and allows the turkey to be evenly moist and flavorful.
 You should rest meat 1/3 of the amount of time you cook it, so this guy should rest for 1 hour.
 He will not get cold during this resting time, so do not worry about serving cold turkey after all of your hard work.